Genetics and Personality Disorders

 Follow me on Twitter, Facebook (my personal page or the book’s), YouTube

-genetic component in certain personality disorders (mainly the Antisocial and
+demonstrates that the genetic component in certain personality disorders

 The three authors of the Dimensional Assessment of Personality Pathology